Below you will find this year’s list of knowledgeable and dynamic speakers. Click on the boxes below to learn more about each individual.

 Ms. Dale holds a Master of Science Degree in Psychiatric Mental Health Nursing from The Catholic University, Washington, DC, a Bachelors of Science Degree in Nursing from George Mason University, Fairfax, Virginia, and was a member of the Leadership Greater Washington Class of 2003.
 She serves as a Board Member for both Volunteers of America National Services and, the Volunteers of America National Board.
 In 2016, she was the recipient of the Washington Business Journal Minority Business Leader Award and, in 2017 the Women Who Mean Business Award.

-Eric Linzer is president and CEO of the New York Health Plan Association (HPA) organization, an Albany-based organization that represents 28 health plans in New York State.
-These plans provide comprehensive health care services to more than eight million New Yorkers.
+In January 2018, Eric Linzer became president and CEO of the New York Health Plan Association (HPA), an Albany-based organization that represents 30 health plans in New York State.
+These plans provide comprehensive health care coverage to more than eight million New Yorkers.

 As the chief executive of HPA, Eric is responsible for development of policy positions for the organization, advocacy with the executive and legislative branches of government, and serves as lead spokesperson to the media and the public on issues relating to the managed care industry.